 If you have a passion for children and/or adults with special needs and are interested in joining one of our teams, please fill out a leader registration form.
 We would love to have you!

-Buddy Break is a monthly, respite opportunity for children with special needs and their siblings provided at no charge.
+Buddy Break is a monthly, respite opportunity for children with disabilities and their siblings provided at no charge.
 At Buddy Break, all children are intentionally paired up one-on-one with a trained buddy.
 We play games, do projects, play in the gym, and have a lot of fun—all while parents and caregivers get a well-deserved break.

 I graduated from Concordia University in St. Paul, MN with a degree in Children and Youth Ministry.
 I've worked in churches in MN, FL, MI, and now here at Good Shepherd where I serve as the Director of Fusion - Disability Ministry.